 Before you can decide how to invest your money or how much to stash away, it’s important to ask yourself the fundamental question: • Why care about money?
 The answer is harder than you think. … [Read more...] about Why Care About Money?

 Please don’t hate me.
 I’m very proud that you’ve been following my advice (and the advice of my PF blog constituents) to start saving for retirement, etc. But now we’re going to talk about something that may require you to dig just a little deeper into those pockets of yours: • College “I Don’t Even Have Kids Yet!”
 Why Do I Care?
 I know some of you are pretty young and just graduating college yourself, while others of you may have recently got married and just had children.
 These are all great positions to be because, like most savings strategies, “more time” is our friend.
-However, … [Read more...] about Adding Your Children’s College Savings to the Budget
+However, this post is going to assume that someday when or if you already DO have kids, that you’ll want to send your little Princess or Jedi (… there’s a Star … [Read more...] about Adding Your Children’s College Savings to the Budget

 In Part 1, we reviewed the fundamental differences between Term and Permanent Life Insurance.
 Basically Term is cheaper but it expires and gets more expensive as time goes on.
 Permanent life is way more expensive, but it lasts forever and has the potential to build up cash value.
 We concluded with me learning a fact about life insurance that made me question my Variable policy.
 I’ll explain below what exactly that was and how it caused me to request two new quotes so I could crunch the numbers to determine whether the Term or Variable Life Insurance policy was truly the better deal. … [Read more...] about Which is Better – Term or Permanent Life Insurance? – Part 2

 Some of you may wonder “What in the world does life insurance got to do with my personal finances?”
 The truth is that it plays a more significant role in your money than you think for 2 reasons: 1) Life Insurance is about taking care of those you leave behind.
 Do you have a spouse?
 Children?
 Dependents?
 If something were to happen to you, who would take of the bills?
 Pay the mortgage so they can stay in their house?
 Pay for your kids’ college?
 Life insurance is part of your safety net for protecting those you love.
 2) Choose poorly and you can significantly over-pay!
-There are … [Read more...] about Which is Better – Term or Permanent Life Insurance? – Part 1
+There are thousands of life insurance products available, and the costs can vary dramatically.
+If you learn about what the differences are, then you can select the … [Read more...] about Which is Better – Term or Permanent Life Insurance? – Part 1

 I recently read an article on Daily Finance that posed the question of whether having one-million dollars was enough to retire.
 For many, one-million dollars is perceived as being the classic bench-mark of finally having enough money to retire as well as a symbolic goal for finally “being rich”.
 But as you can expect, the article posed several questions about whether retiring on one-million dollars had become a myth.
 Would it be enough to retire or stop working altogether?
 Where Does One-Million Dollars Get You?
-Perhaps it’s a sign of the times that our expenses have gotten out of … [Read more...] about Retiring on the One-Million Dollar Myth
+Perhaps it’s a sign of the times that our expenses have gotten out of control.
+Or maybe our society just simply “thinks” they need too much to live comfortably.
+Either way, we can explore this situation a little further. … [Read more...] about Retiring on the One-Million Dollar Myth